TriumphLLC/Blend4Web/deploy/doc/en/_sources/objects.txt

 Quaternion is a four-component vector used to perform rotating.
 Quaternions have a number of advantages over other rotation methods such as:

-    - A quaternion isn’t ambiguant and doesn’t depend on the rotation order as the Euler angles.
+    - A quaternion has no ambiguity and doesn’t depend on the rotation order as the Euler angles.
     - Quaternion’s memory usage is more effective (2-4 times less depending on the matrix used).
     - Better computing efficiency than for matrices in case of a series of rotations.
     - Numeric stability - compensation for multiplication errors arising from float number inaccuracy.